tadaspetra/conveneapp/README.md

 #### Starting the app

-- If you are using `vscode` as your editior goto your debug pannel , you will see two new launch configs
+- If you are using `vscode` as your editor goto your debug panel , you will see two new launch configs

-  1. `Conveneapp Production` this points to your original firebase project so running this will not connect to your firebase emualtors
+  1. `Conveneapp Production` this points to your original firebase project so running this will not connect to your firebase emulators
-  1. `Conveneapp Development` runnig this will use the firebase emulators.
+  1. `Conveneapp Development` running this will use the firebase emulators.

-- If your are using other editors to make use of the firebase emualtors your have to add the following as arguments for your `--dart-define=ENV=DEV`
+- If your are using other editors to make use of the firebase emulators your have to add the following as arguments for your `--dart-define=ENV=DEV`
 - If you are using terminal `flutter run --dart-define=ENV=DEV`

-If you start the app without the provided args this will point to your producation database.
+If you start the app without the provided args this will point to your production database.